 Target: >= 95%

-How often data meets declared freshness windows.
+How often data meets declared freshness windows — whether the promised freshness can actually be trusted.

 Schema incident rate